ramazangalip/ramazangalip/README.md

 ### Hi there 👋

 Hi I am Ramazan Said Galip.I have been interested in software since 2021.
-So far I have learned HTML5, CSS3, Bootstrap, Javascript, React, Python, Django and SQL.
+So far I have learned HTML5, CSS3, Bootstrap, Javascript, React, Python, Django,SQL and Flutter.

 Linkedin URL:https://www.linkedin.com/in/ramazan-said-galip-330956243/